 For the details of the [PI Menu] dialog, refer to "4.6.2.3 "Description of the [PI Menu] dialog".
 The [PI Menu] dialog setting method varies depending on the PI operation mode.
 For the details, refer to the descriptions of the operation mode in "4.6.3 Setting all the parallel index lines concurrently (All mode)", "4.6.4 Setting parallel index lines individually (Individual mode)", "4.6.5 Displaying lines at equal interval on the left and right sides of the own ship's position (Track mode)", and "4.6.6 Displaying two intersecting lines (Equiangular mode)".

 [ECDIS]

-2 Click on [Tools] - [PI].
+- 1 Click on the [Menu] button on the left toolbar.
+The menu is displayed. - 2 Click on [Tools] [PI].
 The [PI Menu] dialog box appears.

 To clear parallel index lines: